ryanliupie/Security-Engineering/security_notes/secure_code_review.md

 <h3>Cross-Site Scripting (XSS)</h3>

 These are types of attacks where malicous scripts usually in the form of Javascript are injected into a web application by a innocent end user.
 This happens because of insecure handling of user input such as the "search bar".
-There are two types of attacks:
+There are three types of attacks:

 - <b>Non-persistent (reflected):</b> Attackers would send a user a link by utilizing impersonification, phishing, smishing, or any way to gain trust of the user to click the link.
 This link would contain malicious Javascript, where once the user performs that HTTP request to the server, the server reflects that HTTP request as a response.